ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 0.3.1 ***
+- Lists code moved into chlists.c from various other places and reorganized.
+- The list of the threads waiting in chThdWait() is now a single link list, this saves some space.
+- Cleaned the template files code, the files contained some obsolete declarations.
+- Code optimization in scSemSignalWait().
+- Code optimization in chEvtSend().
+- Added a Semaphore pointer to the Thread structure, this allows to know on which semaphore a thread is waiting on.
+It takes no space because it is located in the union inside the Thread structure.
+This also allowed a minor optimization inside chSemWaitTimeout() and chSemWaitTimeoutS().
+- Changed the priority constants in order to make the t_prio type compatible with a signed byte, this is very important for 8 bits architectures.
+  Now the threads priorities can range from 1 to 63, more than enough anyway.
+- Fixed bug in chEvtWaitTimeout(), the timeout code performed a useless dequeue operation.
+- Fixed bug on RT semaphores, the priority queuing was broken.

 *** 0.3.0 ***
 - ChibiOS/RT goes beta.
 - Diet for the threads code, some simple APIs become macros.